mathjax/MathJax-website/_posts/2017/2017-03-31-cdn-shutting-down.md

 MathJax's [third party extensions](https://github.com/mathjax/MathJax-third-party-extensions) will be retired in its current form.

-We will retire the current repository and strongly recommend to maintainers to provide separte repositories for their extensions.
+We will retire the current repository and we strongly recommend to maintainers to provide separate repositories for their extensions.
 For more details, check [the relevant announcement on GitHub](https://github.com/mathjax/MathJax-third-party-extensions/issues/39).

 Some extensions have already been updated to our new suggestions, e.g., mhchem v3 [on cdnjs](https://cdnjs.com/libraries/mathjax-mhchem) and [on rawgit](https://rawgit.com/mhchem/MathJax-mhchem/master/mhchem.js)).
 We are working with other maintainers to get everyone up to date.